-Prior to joining the firm in 2017, Chelsie interned for a personal injury law firm in the Worcester area.
-In addition, she was a Student Advocate for Harvard Legal Services Center, where she drafted motions, amended agreements and created requests for reasonable accommodation.
-Chelsie conducted in-person and telephone conferences for clients facing eviction and counseled tenants in the Boston Housing Court.
-During law school, she worked as a Summer Associate for Bowditch.
+Prior to joining the firm, Chelsie was a Student Advocate for Harvard Legal Services Center, where she drafted motions, amended agreements and created requests for reasonable accommodation.
+She also conducted in-person and telephone conferences for clients facing eviction and counseled tenants in the Boston Housing Court.
+During law school, she was Summer Associate at Bowditch.

-Chelsie grew up on Lake Quinsigamond in Shrewsbury, Mass., where she enjoys kayaking, waterskiing and wake surfing each summer.
-She also enjoys baking and has a reputation at the firm for her gingerbread cookies.
+Chelsie grew up on Lake Quinsigamond in Shrewsbury, Mass., where she enjoys winter pond hockey and kayaking, waterskiing and wake surfing each summer.

 Articles + Talks

 - “If SCOTUS Bans Affirmative Action, How Will We Achieve Diversity?,” New England Board of Higher Education, March 16, 2022